 AMTSA is a student organization the purposes of which are to promote public awareness of the field of music therapy and to enrich the experience of music therapy students at Appalachian State University.
 The objectives of AMTSA are to promote interaction among Appalachian students who are interested in music therapy, provide contact between professional music therapists and music therapy students, and educate students and the community about music therapy.
-Members of AMTSA are student members of the Music Therapy Association of North Carolina.
 The faculty advisor is Ms. Katurah Christenbury.